dboyko-qa/diploma_project/README.md

 - [x] Used API request and work with local storage for faster user login.
   Custom extension `@WithLogin` developed.

+## <a name="Tests">Implemented tests</a>
+Web UI tests:
+- Web tests for login functionality
+  - Verify error message when password is incorrect
+  - Verify successful login
+- Web tests for portfolio
+  - Verify that added stocks and bonds are shown in the table
+  - Verify that all tabs are shown in Portfolio screen
+  - Verify that currency sign is correct for currency (Parameterized test)
+- Web tests: smoke
+  - Verify in UI basic application workflow that adds and deletes default share

+API tests:

+- API tests without authorization data for endpoints
+  - Get portfolio by non authorized user
+  - Test that delete by unauthorized user is forbidden
+  - Verify that trade cannot be created without authorization
+- API tests for portfolio-info endpoint
+  - Verify that portfolio with corresponding id is returned
+- API tests for portfolio overview endpoint
+  - Get portfolio overview from another user
+  - Get portfolio that does not exist
+- API tests for deleteAll trades post request
+  - Test that deleting non existing trade return no content code
+- API tests for create trade post request
+  - Verify error when incorrect asset type is set value (Parameterized test)
+  - Verify that Buy trade can be successfully created
+  - Verify that error is returned when empty body is sent
+  - Verify that trade cannot be added to foreign portfolio
+  - Verify that trade with not existing id cannot be added
+  - Verify that trade without asset type cannot be added

+Mobile Android tests:

+- Android tests for login functionality
+  - Verify error message when password is incorrect
+  - Verify successful login
+  - Verify that application is opened with Registration screen
+- Android tests for portfolio
+  - Verify that assets are added to portfolio
+  - Verify that summary lines for portfolio are shown

 ## <a>Automated tests running in cloud infrastructure</a>
 - Tests run with parameter has been set up in [Jenkins](#HowToRunInJenkins)
 - [Allure reports](#Allure) are automatically built.
 Reports contain extensive information about test run: